Marjorie Serrano, RN, PNP, AIA, EDAC

 Owner & Clinical Planner

 Since 2005 Marjorie’s architectural practice has included clinical consulting, facility management, and teamwork in the architectural design of award-winning hospitals.
-She continues to practice part-time as a nurse practitioner.
+She has continued to practice part-time as a nurse practitioner, applying her clinical experience to current design challenges.
 She has a strong background in operational planning, healthcare innovations, codes, and facility guidelines.
-Experience as a healthcare provider, manager, consultant and architect gives her a unique perspective to understand and communicate with all team members.
+Experience as a primary care clinician, manager, consultant and architect gives her a unique perspective to understand and communicate with all team members.